nschcolnicov/trace2md5sum/README.md

 #### Arguments

+## Arguments

+1. **`tsv_file`** (str, required):
-- `path_to_your_tsv_file.tsv`: Path to the nextflow trace TSV file containing the hash values and other information.
+   - Path to the nextflow trace.txt TSV file containing the hash values to search for.
+   - This is a mandatory positional argument.

+2. **`base_path`** (str, required):
-- `--base_path`: Base path for searching directories.
-It is the path where you can find the working directories specified by the hash stored in the nextflow trace file, without including the hash value.
+   - Base path where the script will search for directories matching the hash values.
+   - This is a mandatory positional argument with no default value.

+3. **`--depth`** (int, optional, default=0):
-- `--depth`: (Optional) Depth for directory traversal.
-Default is `0`, which means no recursion beyond the matched folder.
+   - Specifies the depth for directory traversal.
+   - Default is 0, meaning the script will not recurse into subdirectories beyond the matched folder.

 #### Example